Skip to Content

 • Warping: when the planks are no longer flat but are building or cupping.

-• Discoloring: Discoloring caused by mold or mildew.
+• Discoloring: Discoloring is caused by mold or mildew.

 How to Dry a Wooden Floor after a Water Leak

-It’s essential that you immediately dry out any moisture on your wooden floors to avoid permanent damage.
-If it takes too long and damage occurs, the only option might be to replace the flooring, and this can be very exhaustive and expensive.
+Immediately dry out any moisture on your wooden floors to avoid permanent damage.
+If it takes too long and damage occurs, the only option might be to replace the flooring, which can be very exhaustive and expensive.
 Here are steps on how to dry out your wooden floor after a water leakage:

 Step 1: Get the Materials You Need